Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/get-notification-order-status/_index.en.md

 ## Response

 ### Response codes
-- 200 OK: The notification order request was accepted and a notification order has been successfully generated.
+- 200 OK: The notification order status was successfully retrieved.
 - 404 Not Found: No order matching the provided id were found.
 Refer to problem details in response body for further information.
 - 401 Unauthorized: Indicates a missing, invalid or expired authorization header.
 - 403 Forbidden: Indicates that required scope or Platform Access Token is missing or invalid.